cplusplus/SG20/object-model/copy-semantics.md

 ### Student outcomes

-_A list of things “a student should be able to” after the curriculum._
+_A list of things "a student should be able to" after the curriculum._
 _The next word should be an action word and testable in an exam._
 _Max 5 items._

 A student should be able to:

 1. explain what copy semantics accomplish
-  * establishing “equivalent” object state in another object
+  * establishing "equivalent" object state in another object
 2. explain difference between deep and shallow copy
 3. explain where copies are made